15 Best Fall Prevention Balance Exercises for Seniors

 Single-Leg Stance

 As we get older, balance training becomes more important.
-The single-leg stance is a key exercise for seniors.
+The single-leg stance is a vital exercise for seniors.
 It’s simple but powerful, helping to strengthen your core and improve balance.

 This exercise is great for balance and works many muscles at once.
 It helps lower the risk of falls and boosts your sense of body position.